statycc/pymwp/guide/example_while.md

 Compared to previous examples, the matrix is now getting more complicated.
 The choice vector tells us that every derivation choice is allowed at indices 0 and 1 .
 These correspond to the operations inside the `if` statement.
 But inside the `while` loop, only choice 2 is allowed to obtain a valid derivation result.
-Because there exists a choice for which the program is derivable, this program's variable values growth is bounded by polynomials in their inputs.
+Because there exists a choice for which the program is derivable, this program's variable values growth is bounded by polynomials in inputs.